 One of the marketing examples is the annual Livestrong Challenge, a cycling event that raises money for cancer research.
 The event includes different routes people can choose, depending on their ability level.

 Digital campaigns are marketing initiative that uses digital channels to reach their target audience.
-These campaigns include online advertising, social media outreach, email marketing, and website content.
+These campaigns include online advertising, social media outreach, email marketing, franchise advertising, and website content.

 Digital campaigns are a terrific way to reach a large audience with your cause marketing message.
 They’re also relatively easy and inexpensive to launch.
 Some successful digital campaigns include the Kony 2012 campaign, which used social media to raise awareness about the atrocities perpetrated by the Lord’s Resistance Army in Uganda.